openbridge/wordpress/README.md

 ![Image of Default WordPress Site](./images/wordpress5.png)

-If you want to log into the `wp-admin` console, you need to get your password.
+If you want to log into the `/wp-admin/` console, you need to get your password.
 You can also get it from AWS console by looking at the `Get System Logs` and scrolling for `WORDPRESS_ADMIN_PASSWORD`.
 You can also SSH into your instance and get the creds.
 You can also SSH into your instance.
 The user/pass is located in a file called `wordpress-login.txt`.
 You will likely want to change this and remove the `wordpress-login.txt` after your first login.

+Please note: You MUST use `/wp-admin/`, not `/wp-admin` to log into the admin console.
+NGINX will attempt to internally redirect `/wp-admin`which will result in an error.

 ![Image of Default WordPress Admin](./images/wp-admin.png)